HL7/Vulcan-schedule-ig/input/pagecontent/unscheduled-activities.md

 * Interventions recorded as CM​
 * Adjudication by the Investigator for CS/NCS​
 * Adjudication by the Investigator that the AE related to study intervention​

+## Approaches
+The Unscheduled Encounters are usually prescribed with a set of expected activities; in general relating to a safety endpoint from the protocol.
+Complications of investigational products can be expected as the evidence for the safety of the product develops; there are outcomes of special interest that may need to be tracked with more specificity; the extra datapoints requiring collected are present in the schedule of activities (sometimes explicitly in the matrix activities, otherwise as part of the protocol narrative).